All about Paper M2

 One more comment on printing: I highly recommend deciding what you want to print as early as possible.
 This way, you can practice the same way until the EQE, using the same materials, whether they are online or on paper.
 If you do want to print some documents, such as the PCT Applicant’s guide, print them now and use the same printed documents in the upcoming months.
 As a result, you will get used to those and thus be a lot quicker when looking for something.
 Furthermore, you have plenty of time to highlight it, add tabs, comments, etc.

 Some candidates like to use online materials when answering questions – that is fine, but remember to train under the same circumstances as the exam.
 For example, don’t search answers in your browser as you will not have access to Google from WISEflow.
-Moreover, you will not be able to use your online materials, such as the EPC.app or Ignacio Lobato’s electronic Paper D-guide from WISEflow, so make sure to have hard copies.
+Moreover, you will not be able to access your online materials, such as the EPC.app or any books of Wolters Kluwer Online (e.g. the digital versions of Ignacio’s handbooks) from WISEflow, so make sure to have hard copies.

 You can however start practicing using the “Advanced search” at EPO’s starting page, I heard from candidates that it is very helpful during the exam (but again, only if you know how to use it efficiently).